SummaryRead the full fact sheet

 - When searching the internet for information on ASD intervention or therapies, be aware that not all information on the internet is reliable.
 Check with your doctor or ASD professionals, and be wary of any website that claims a ‘cure’ for ASD.
 It is a lifelong condition and while there are many therapies and strategies to help support an individual on the autism spectrum, there is no cure.

-- The Raising Children Network’Parent’s guide to therapies available will help you find reliable information about a wide range of therapies and interventions for children on the autism spectrum.
+- The will help you find reliable information about a wide range of therapies and interventions for children on the autism spectrum.
 Each parent guide sets out what the research says about the therapy, and the approximate time and costs involved.

-- Therapy Connect is a resource created by Amaze to help families of young children on the autism spectrum to understand the therapies that are available.
+- is a resource created by Amaze to help families of young children on the autism spectrum to understand the therapies that are available.

 - Other parents who have children on the autism spectrum can be excellent sources of information and support.
 Amaze has a list of ASD support groups in Victoria.
 Call Amaze on 1300 308 699.